Bumble Bees sightings on King Island have been reported April 2020. The community is asked to watch out for and report any bumble bee activity.

 European Wasp (Vespula germanica)

 Not to be confused with the Native flower wasp (Thynnus zonatus)

 Wasp nests should be treated with extreme caution as disturbance may provoke wasps to attack and multiple stings can be life threatening.
 Let someone know where you are and what you are doing if you are attempting to control European wasps.
 Registered pest controllers are recommended to locate and destroy wasp nests.

 For further Information on European Wasps, visit the DPIWE website

-Several programs over the past 8 years have involved education about responsible cat ownership, desexing assistance, feral cat trapping and monitoring.
+Many programs in the past have involved education about responsible cat ownership, desexing assistance, feral cat trapping and monitoring.

 King Island Landcare has also done considerable work on management of feral cats on the island: